 See: media release and further information.

 Non-residents and the main residence exemption

-A proposal set forth in the 2017 Budget denies foreign and temporary tax residents access to the CGT main residence exemption from 7:30PM (AEST) on 9 May 2017.
-Existing properties held prior to this date are grandfathered until 30 June 2019.
+A proposal originally set forth in the 2017 Budget denies foreign and temporary tax residents access to the CGT main residence exemption.
+The measures apply from 9 May 2017.

-For progress of the legislation through parliament see Treasury Laws Amendment (Housing Tax Integrity) Bill
+For details of the legislation see Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures) Bill 2019

 Extensions to the main residence exemption

 You can choose to have a property qualify for the main residence exemption for up to four years before it actually becomes your main residence, in the period from the time the property is purchased.
 This extension of the exemption rules is available under Section 118-150 ITAA 1997, which allows you the time to build, repair, renovate or finish building a dwelling on land which you own.